damihafiz/damihafiz/README.md

-- 👋 Hi, I’m @damihafiz
+- 👋 Hi, I’m Hafiz
-- 👀 I’m interested in web design and development
+- 👀 I’m a front end web and developer
-- 🌱 I’m currently learning UX desgin
+- 🌱 I’m currently learning React on my offline server
-- 💞️ I’m looking to collaborate on Figma
+- 💞️ I’m looking to collaborate on with UX designers to bring more designs to live
 - 📫 How to reach me at my mail @damilolahafix@gmail.com
 <!---
-damihafiz/damihafiz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.

 --->